Providence St. Peter Hospital

-Providence St. Peter Hospital is located in the Lilly Road Medical District of Olympia, Washington and is Providence Health & Services’s second largest Washington state hospital.
+Providence St. Peter Hospital is located in the Lilly Road Medical District of Olympia, Washington and is Providence Health & Services’s eleventh largest Washington state hospital.
 The health facility features 372 beds in various units and wings, including a medical and surgical tower, an emergency department with a mental health evaluation unit, a psychiatry building, and a critical care unit.
 The non-profit hospital was founded by the Sisters of Charity of Providence in 1887.

 History

 The Sisters of Charity of Providence (SCP) opened a boarding school in Olympia in 1881.
 Afterwards, residents requested the organization build a hospital in the city.
 After raising over $2,000 in local subscriptions, construction began in April 1887.
 The hospital was opened by the SCP on September 23, 1887, at an eight-room building in downtown Olympia on the modern-day grounds of the Washington State Capitol campus.
 A nursing school was added in 1919; the school closed in 1953 due to a loss of accreditation.
 The original hospital was replaced in 1923 by a new building located on present-day Capitol Way with a capacity for 100 patients.

 By the 1960s, St. Peter Hospital was deemed insufficient for the growing South Sound region and a new hospital was planned under a community board formed in 1965.
 Constructed at a cost of $6 million, the facility originally contained 150 beds.
 The current, 12-story hospital building on Lilly Road opened on January 6, 1971.